psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 ```

-A comprehensive set of notes on parralel or alternative versions of the tale appear in the *Introduction* to G. H. McKnight's *Middle English humorous tales in verse*, c1913.
+A comprehensive set of notes on parallel or alternative versions of the tale appear in the *Introduction* to G. H. McKnight's *Middle English humorous tales in verse*, c1913.

 ```{admonition} Introduction to *Middle English humorous tales in verse*, George McKnight, c1913
 :class: dropdown